What is a hernia?

 Incisional hernias can occur after you’ve had abdominal surgery.
 Your intestines may push through the incision scar or the surrounding, weakened tissue.

-Causes What causes a hernia?
+causes a hernia?

 Common causes of muscle weakness include: